wazuh/wazuh-documentation/source/ossec_installation_source.rst

    $ tar xvfz ossec-hids-2.8.3.tar.gz
    $ bash ossec-hids-2.8.3/install.sh

-Now follow the script will pop up multiple questions, which may vary depending on your installation type:
+Now the following script will pop up multiple questions, which may vary depending on your installation type:

 Choose language: ::